[Updated on June 5, 2020]

 Even though we’ve touched upon many things concerning medical apps development, there’s always something extra that we share only with our clients and partners.

-So join the party by subscribing to our newsletter (the pop-up should be somewhere really close) or schedule a call to ask more questions about building a healthcare app.
+So if you’re looking to start a medical app, join the party by subscribing to our newsletter or schedule a call to ask more questions about building a healthcare app.
 It’s free and enlightening!

 Looking for help with your app?